MartinPyka/financial_life/README.md

 # describe single or regular payments between accounts. note, that
 # a string can be used for external accounts that you don't want to model.
-# also note the lambda function for the payments to the loan.
 simulation.add_regular('Income', account, 2000, interval = 'monthly')
+# you can also use lambda function to dynamically decide how much money
+# you would like to transfer
 simulation.add_regular(account, loan, lambda: min(1500, -loan.account), interval = 'monthly')

 # simulate for ten years